About Me

 Hey!
 I'm Amit Saha, a third-year undergraduate student at Georgia Tech studying computer science and mathematics.
 If you'd like to reach out, find my contact information here.

-Currently, I work under Pan Li, Andre Wibisono, and Ashia Wilson, and collaborate closely with Yinan Huang, Rongzhe Wei, Eli Chien, Jan Schuchardt, and Vishwak Srinivasan.
+Currently, I've been fortunate to work with Pan Li, Andre Wibisono, and Abhishek Shetty.
+I've also had the pleasure of collaborating closely with Eli Chien, Yinan Huang, Rongzhe Wei, Jan Schuchardt, Kevin Jacob, Vishwak Srinivasan, and Siddharth Mitra.
 I'm deeply grateful for the guidance and support I've received from them.

 Outside of my main research interests, I am deeply invested in {systems for machine learning, AI safety, autoformalization for mathematics via language models}, although I do not actively work on research in these fields.
 To this end, I am a contributor to the Marin project, an active member of the AISI community at Georgia Tech, and regularly make use of autoformalization tools for my own (mathematical) research.